Lavinciia/Pharos-autobot/README.md

 Go to http://localhost:8080
 Control all wallets, launch loops, view logs, and manage tasks from a single dashboard!

+**SWAP MANUALLY SOME PHRS TO USDC AND wPHRS (FOR EXAMPLE 0.07 OF PHRS TO EACH COIN**

 ---

 ## 🔁 Farming Loops & Automation